Elkan Baggott

-Elkan William Tio Baggott (born 23 October 2002) is an Indonesian professional footballer who plays as a centre-back for League One club Cheltenham Town, on loan from Ipswich Town, and the Indonesia national team.
+Elkan William Tio Baggott (born 23 October 2002) is a professional footballer who plays as a centre-back for EFL Championship club Ipswich Town.
+Born in Thailand, he plays for the Indonesia national team.

-Born in Thailand and raised in England, Baggott represents his mother's country of Indonesia, where he first learned to play football as a child.

 Early life

-Baggott was born in Bangkok, Thailand, to an Indonesian mother and an English father and chose to represent Indonesia internationally.

-Baggott attended the British School Jakarta in 2008.

-He learned to play football at the Soccer School Jakarta and was appointed as captain for his British International School squad.
+Elkan William Tio Baggott was born on 23 October 2002 in Bangkok, Thailand, to an Indonesian mother and an English father.
+He learned to play football at the Soccer Schools International (SSI), Jakarta.
+The organisation was primarily funded by Arsenal Football Club and run by Max Belli, who quickly realised Baggott's football potential.
+Baggott attended the British International School (now British School Jakarta) during his time in Jakarta and was appointed as captain for his school football squad.
 His family eventually decided to settle in England in 2011.
+Following the move, he attended St Benedict's Catholic College in Colchester.

 Club career

 Ipswich Town

 Having joined Ipswich Town on a two-year scholarship in 2019, Baggott made his senior debut for the club on 6 October 2020, in a 2–0 victory over Gillingham in the EFL Trophy.
 On 28 January 2021, Baggott penned his first professional contract with Ipswich, signing a two-and-a-half-year contract with the option of an additional year's extension.

 On 16 April 2022, he became the first Indonesian player to play in an English professional league when he appeared for Ipswich Town in an EFL League One match against Rotherham United.
 Baggott signed a new three-year deal with the club in June 2022.

+On 1 November 2023, Baggott scored his first goal for the Blues against Fulham in a 1–3 defeat in the fourth round of the EFL Cup, making him the first Indonesian to score a goal in the competition.